 #4: Enable Social Signups or Logins

 This point isn’t going to cover what you do on social media, but how you integrate it into your ecommerce store.
-In any case, it’s about using social media to improve ecommerce conversions.
+In any case, it’s about using social media to improve ecommerce conversion rate.

 It’s safe to assume that many of your shoppers already have a social media account.
 And enabling them to sign up or log in using those accounts can help drive conversions.